 Unfortunately, very few companies actively use this method of keyword research.
 In my opinion, it is the most effective way of getting ideas for new sources of traffic.

 You absolutely need an online tool able to show the rankings of your competitors.
 The larger the keyword database, the better the selection of suggestions.

-I use the "Organic Research" tab in SEMrush.
-Of course, you can also use the free traffic analyzer from Ubersuggest.
+I use SEMrush in the "Organic Research" tab for this.
+Of course, you can also use the free traffic analyzer from UberSuggest.

 Taking advantage of the competition's laziness

-The truth is, hardly any operator really knows which keywords they are ranking for.
-The most important tool, the search console from Google, is not actively used by most people.
-Most operators do, of course, know about the most important keywords and have clear ideas for which "big" keywords they want to rank.
-All the "smaller" search queries are quickly forgotten about - or are not even on the radar.
+The truth is: Hardly any site operator really knows for which keywords they rank at all.
+The most important tool, Google's Search Console, is not actively used by most people.
+Of course, most operators know about the most important keywords and have clear ideas about which "big" keywords they want to rank for.
+All the "smaller" search queries are quickly forgotten - or they are not even known.

 These are mostly keywords briefly mentioned by the competition or those which rank passively but aren't especially prominent on the website.
 The beauty of these keywords is that the inattention of your competition can be your biggest chance to build traffic.